nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 // KeepAliveTimeout defines the timeouts related to keep-alive client connections. type KeepAliveTimeout struct {
-    // ServerTimeout sets the timeout during which a keep-alive client connection will stay open on the server side.
+    // Server sets the timeout during which a keep-alive client connection will stay open on the server side.
     // The zero value disables keep-alive client connections.
     // +optional
-    ServerTimeout *Duration `json:"serverTimeout,omitempty"`
+    Server *Duration `json:"server,omitempty"`

-    // HeaderTimeout sets the timeout in the "Keep-Alive: timeout=time" response header field.
+    // Header sets the timeout in the "Keep-Alive: timeout=time" response header field.
     // +optional
-    HeaderTimeout *Duration `json:"headerTimeout,omitempty"`
+    Header *Duration `json:"header,omitempty"`
 }

 // DisableForBrowserType is the type of browsers to disable keep-alive connections on.